-I went to San Jose del Cabo in Baja Mexico with my daughter to scope out hotels and restaurants for her wedding there.
+I traveled to San Jose del Cabo in Baja Mexico with my daughter to scope out hotels and restaurants for her wedding.
 My weather app said it would be 75 degrees so I brought along jeans and long-sleeved tops thinking it might get chilly in the evening.
 Was I ever wrong?
 From the moment I got there, I was sweating like a pig.

-The weather may have been mild but there was some humidity and I wished I had brought flowing cotton dresses, or at least some shorts.
-I brought one dress with me that wasn’t cotton, and wore it each of the four days we were there.
-I also took along my Alembika two-piece tunic and punto pants to take some photos and I was glad I did.
+The weather may have been mild but there was humidity and I wished I had brought flowing cotton dresses or at least some shorts.

-We went back to San Jose del Cabo for the wedding, and I made sure to wear clothes that were cool and breezy.
+When we returned to San Jose del Cabo for the wedding, I packed cool and breezy clothes.

 Natural fabrics breathe

-If you are going on vacation to a resort in Mexico, Hawaii, the Caribbean, or the tropics, I suggest leaving your jeans, jackets, and anything polyester at home.
+When you visit a resort in Mexico, Hawaii, the Caribbean, or any warm-weather destination, leave your jeans, jackets, and polyester apparel at home.
 Stick to cotton, poplin, silk, or linen.
-That’s why I love wearing flowy dresses because you can feel the breeze coming up from underneath.
+That’s why I love wearing flowy dresses.
+You can feel the breeze coming up from underneath.

 Sundresses rule!

-As women over 50 who may not have a perfect figure, like most of us, opt for loose sleeves and midi or maxi length dresses if you don’t want to show off flabby arms or gnarly knees.
+As women over 50, most of us do not have perfect figures.
+You will feel more comfortable opting for loose sleeves and midi or maxi dresses.
+That way you don’t have to show off flabby arms or gnarly knees.

-I also suggest that you avoid shapeless dresses, pant outfits, and caftans if you have bulges you want to hide.
+However, avoid shapeless dresses, wide pant outfits, and caftans if you have bulges you want to hide.
 They only make you look larger.

-The next question is where to find resort and summer wear that will fit and look flattering for older women.
-I have several suggestions below.
+The next question is where do you find resort and summer wear for older women?

 Chicos Ruffle Neck Tiered Dress.